techmania-team/techmania-docs/English/Theme/Introduction.md

 Asset bundles are platform-specific.
 To build asset bundles for other platforms, click the Window menu in Unity, then TECHMANIA - Build AssetBundles (custom platform)...

+## Visual Studio Code

+You are strongly encouraged to use [Visual Studio Code](https://code.visualstudio.com/) as the IDE when writing scripts for your theme.
+The `Assets/UI` folder contains a pre-made Code workspace setup in `Assets/UI/.vscode`, providing the following features:

+* The workspace is set up to associate `.txt` files with Lua
+* The workspace will recommend you to install the MoonSharp Debug extension, if not already installed
+* The workspace contains a launch configuration that attaches the MoonSharp debugger to Unity, allowing you to debug your scripts

 ## Lua environment and debugging

 TECHMANIA uses [MoonSharp](https://www.moonsharp.org/) as its Lua interpreter.
 The environment that your scripts will run in is set up as a "soft sandbox", meaning most Lua standard libraries (such as `table`, `string` and `math`) are available, but you will not have access to the underlying OS.

+If you use Visual Studio Code, a fully featured debugger is available, allowing you to set break points, step through lines, inspect local variables and more.
+To use it:

+* Enter play mode in Unity
+* As TECHMANIA finishes loading the theme, watch the console for a message saying "Started MoonSharp debug server at port \<port number\>."
+The port is usually 41912.
+* If the port is not 41912, open `UI/.vscode/launch.json` in Code, and change `"debugServer"`'s value to the port from the previous step.
+* Launch the "MoonSharp Attach" configuration.
+The debugger should now be attached to the running theme.

+If your script is split between multiple files, make sure to execute other files with `tm.ExecuteScriptFromTheme` instead of `tm.ExecuteScript`.
+The former passes the script files' paths to MoonSharp, allowing the debugger to find these source files.

-The enrivonment also wires the `print` function to Unity's `Debug.Log`, so when your script calls `print`, you can find the result in Unity's console.
-This is, unfortunately, the only script debugging tool available at the moment.
+Regardless of your choice of IDE, another debugging tool is available: the Lua enrivonment wires the `print` function to Unity's `Debug.Log`, so when your script calls `print`, you can find the result in Unity's console.

 ## `getApi`, API version and top-level tables